arpitg24/DOBBSvsMLP/singleFollower/README.md

 The reward for the leader and the follower are described in a payoff matrix with a higher reward for the leader if it catches the follower early on in its patrol path.

 ### Input method
-Provide input to he programs using an input file (input.txt) For eg. python3 multipleLP.py < input.txt
+Provide input to he programs using an input file (input.txt).
+For eg. python3 multipleLP.py < input.txt
 the input file must be in the following format:
 * number of houses(m)